umaera/umaera.github.io/README.md

 - **Quote**: *"Going ~~crazy~~ Radical"*

 ## License
 This project represents personal creative work.
-Please reach out for any usage inquiries.
+Contact-me for use.